-Isha Sesay is an anchor and correspondent for CNN, appearing on programs across CNN International and CNN/U.S. She is based at the networks global headquarters in Atlanta.
+Isha Sesay is an anchor and correspondent for CNN International.
+She is based at the networks global headquarters in Atlanta.

-On CNN International Sesay anchors CNN NewsCenter, a half-hour, weekday news program that takes viewers through the days big stories of global importance.
+Sesay anchors CNN NewsCenter, a half-hour, weekday news program on CNNI that takes viewers through the days big stories of global importance.
 She also hosts BackStory, the weekly program that goes behind the scenes of CNNs global newsgathering operation, and often files reports for African Voices.

 A seasoned journalist, Sesay has covered numerous breaking news and world news events.
 Last year she reported on the death of former South African President Nelson Mandela from both Johannesburg and Pretoria, South Africa.
 In 2012 she led CNNIs coverage of the United Nations General Assembly from New York, securing interviews with NATO Secretary General Anders Fogh Rasmussen and Organization of Islamic Cooperation Secretary-General Ekmeleddin Ihsanoglu.
 Having covered the 2008 Democratic National Convention (DNC) in Denver, Colorado, she traveled to Charlotte, North Carolina to report from the 2012 DNC as part of CNNIs coverage of the U.S. presidential race.